mark-watson/Java-AI-Book/manuscript/opennlp.md

               (NN work))))))))
 ~~~~~~~~

 In the 1980s I spent much time on syntax level parsing.
-While the example in this section is a statistical parsing model I don't find these models very relevant to my own work but I wanted to include a probalistic parsing example for completeness in this chapter.
+I no longer find these models very relevant to my own work.

-OpenNLP is a great resource for Java programmers and its Apache 2 license is "business friendly."
+OpenNLP is a good resource for Java programmers and its Apache 2 license is "business friendly."
 If you can use software with a GPL license then please also look at the [Stanford NLP libraries](https://nlp.stanford.edu/software/).